Daniel-Chow-YC/Ansible-notes/Jinja2_Templates/README.md

 # Jinja2 Templates

 If a file you want to deploy needs to be customized for each managed host you can use:
-- Jinja2 template files and the tempolate module
+- Jinja2 template files and the template module

 [![Screenshot-15.png](https://i.postimg.cc/CM2dsffG/Screenshot-15.png)](https://postimg.cc/K4nZZjfj)